GeorgeWebDevCy/giolou-map/README.md

 ## Usage
 Create `Map Location` posts with latitude and longitude fields and place the `[gn_map]` shortcode on any page.
+### 2.177.5
+- Attach default photos to imported locations so each place starts with its image
+- Bumped plugin version
 ### 2.177.4
 - Add gallery images for nature path locations
 - Correct Θεοτοκούσα name